joedoyler/djangoProject_ReadMe/README.md

 # Technologies Used

- * HTML, CSS and JQuery were the programming languages used in the coding of this project.
+ * HTML, CSS, python and javascript were the programming languages used in the coding of this project.
  * For scaling Bootstrap CDN was used to add a more responsive website
  * Django has been incorporated to handle all of the backend for the project
  * Gitpod used to deploy the project alongside Heroku
+ * sqlite3
+ * Stripe - used for the payment system in the checkout stage of purchasing a product
  * materialise has been used for certain grid layouts and sidebars on the mobile version
  * Font Awesome used for icons displayed throughout the website pages
  * Pillow is being used for processing images on the website products

 # Mock Up Designs

-## General structure to website and rescaling on a mobile device
+## General structure to website and rescaling on a mobile device Ideas

 In the link below you will be brought to a folder consisting of two images.
 One shows the general outline of a rough design to how I want the website to look.